Multi-valve: Pushrod

 engine using four pushrods, four rockers and four valves per cylinder.
 The 6.0 and 6.4 Powerstroke engine built by Navistar also used pushrods with four-valve heads.
 Pushrod multi-valve systems are common on diesels because they need to be able to meet emissions standards, but also produce more low-end torque.
 The Harley-Davidson Milwaukee Eight engine, introduced in 2016, uses four-valves per cylinder driven by pushrods and a single in-block camshaft.

 Turbocharged

 The 1980 Lotus Essex Turbo Esprit (with type 910 2.2-liter inline four engine) was the first production car to use a multi-valve turbocharged engine.

 Motorcycles

 Rare 8-valve-per-cylinder arrangement of 1979 Honda NR500 V4 GP motorcycle engine with oval pistons and dual piston rods.
-The DOHC 500 cc engine delivered over 115 PS@19,000 rpm (170 kW/liter).
+The DOHC 500 cc engine delivered over 115 PS at 19,000 rpm (170 kW/liter).

 Examples of motorcycles with multivalve-engines include: